Ahmed Refai Taha: History

 Taha was also wanted in his native Egypt, where he had been sentenced to death in the 1999 case of the Returnees from Albania.
 In October 2001 Taha was arrested at the Damascus airport (after fleeing the post-9/11 invasion of Afghanistan, quite probably) and quietly extradited to Egypt.
 Al-Qaeda claimed in 2006 that he is still alive and was in custody while some other al-Qaeda propaganda still holds up Omar Abdel-Rahman (who died in the ADX Florence prison) as the "spiritual" leader of the Egyptian side of that body.
 Official sources did not reveal where Taha is, or even whether he was still alive.
 However, it was revealed in 2012 that he was freed from prison after the fall of the regime of Hosni Mubarak, and was present at the protest in Cairo in front of the American embassy on 11 September 2012.

 According to The Washington Post, in a November 2014 interview recorded in Istanbul, he asked "What are we waiting for?" and "We will not confront this [Egyptian] regime with bare chests.
 If they take up arms, then we will take up arms".

 Death

-He was killed in an American drone strike in the town of Idlib, Syria where he was working with Jabhat al-Nusra, the Syria wing of Al-Qaeda around the 5th April 2016.
+He was killed in an American drone strike in the city of Idlib, Syria where he was working with Jabhat al-Nusra, the Syrian wing of al-Qaeda around the 5th April 2016.
 According to The Washington Post, he had crossed into Syria from Turkey only five days before.

 The Egyptian Hani al-Sibai, director of the Maqrizi Center for Historical Studies in London commenting on his death to The Washington Post, said Taha had "got what he wished for [martyrdom], he met his Lord in an American drone strike".

 Taha was shown in an Al-Qaeda video released by Al Qaeda leader Ayman al-Zawahiri called "Three Sheikhs of Jihad".